 We offer plenty of resources, below, to help teachers understand course requirements and create a syllabus that fulfills these.

 Offering AP Seminar

-AP Seminar can only be taught as part of the larger AP Capstone™ program.
+AP Seminar is unique in that it can only be taught as part of the larger AP Capstone™ program.
 This course may only be offered to students at participating schools where teachers have completed the required professional development.
-High schools have already been selected for participation in the 2017-18 academic year.
-Schools interested in offering AP Capstone in the 2018-19 academic year will need to complete the application process.
-Visit AP Capstone to learn more about how to participate in this program.
+Visit AP Capstone website to learn more about how to participate in this program.

 Getting to Know the Course and Exam

 The key document for each AP course is the course and exam description.
 Start by reviewing it to understand the objectives and expectations of the AP course and exam.

 This is the core document for this course.
 It clearly lays out the course content and describes the assessment and the AP Program in general.

 Creating Your Syllabus